STRockefeller/translator/README.md

 - `TargetLang`: Target language.
 - `InputFilePath`: Path to the input file.
 - `OutputFilePath`: Path to the output file.
+- `Translations`: List of translation configurations.
+    - `Pattern`: Regular expression pattern to match text segments.
+    - `TranslateGroups`: List of capture group indices that should be translated.

 ## Usage